Waynexia888/Leading-Causes-of-Death-in-the-U.S/README.md

 On clicking on a each state a summary bar chart showing the number of deaths due to various causes is displayed in a pop up.

+---

+### Steps to Run:

+1. Clone the repository

+2. Ensure you have node.js installed in the repo, otherwise install nodeJS using npm.
+To install: `npm install -g http-server`

+3. To run:  `http-server & `